domenic/unhandled-rejections-browser-spec/README.md

 };
 ```

 The `promise` attribute must return the value it was initialised to.
-When the object is created, this attribute must be initialised to null.
+When the object is created, this attribute must be initialised to undefined.
 It represents the promise which this notification is about.

 The `reason` attribute must return the value it was initialized to.
-When the object is created, this attribute must be initialised to null.
+When the object is created, this attribute must be initialised to undefined.
 It represents the rejection reason for the promise.

 ## [WindowEventHandlers](https://html.spec.whatwg.org/multipage/webappapis.html#windoweventhandlers)